Arizona Laws and Incentives

 Idle Reduction and Alternative Fuel Vehicle Weight Exemption

-Electric Vehicle Supply Equipment (EVSE) Pilot Program - Arizona Public Service Company (APS)
+Electric Vehicle (EV) Charging Station Pilot Program - Arizona Public Service Company (APS)

-APS offers free EVSE, installation, maintenance, and educational services to its workplace, fleet, and multi-unit dwelling customers through the Take Charge AZ pilot program.
-For more information, including eligibility, see the Reference Take Charge AZ website.
+APS offers free EV charging stations, installation, maintenance, and educational services to its workplace, fleet, and multi-unit dwelling customers through the Take Charge AZ pilot program.
+Commercial customers that provide a 50% cost share may also be eligible.
+For more information, including eligibility, see the APS Take Charge AZ website.

-Plug-In Electric Vehicle (PEV) Rebate - Salt River Project (SRP)
+Residential Electric Vehicle (EV) Charging Station Rebate - Salt River Project (SRP)

-SRP offers residential customers a $1,000 rebate for the purchase or lease of a PEV.
-For more information, including how to apply, see the SRP Drive Electric website.
+SRP offers residential customers a $250 rebate for the purchase of a qualifying Level 2 EV charging station.
+A $50 bill credit is available for customers who join the SRP EV Community.
+For more information, including eligibility requirements, see the SRP EV Benefits and Savings website.

-Plug-in Electric Vehicle (PEV) Time-Of-Use (TOU) Rate - Salt River Project (SRP)
+Electric Vehicle (EV) Time-Of-Use (TOU) Rate - Salt River Project (SRP)

-Electric Vehicle Supply Equipment (EVSE) Rebate - Salt River Project (SRP)
+Commercial Electric Vehicle (EV) Charging Station Rebate - Salt River Project (SRP)

 Commercial Electrification Rebates - Salt River Project (SRP)

-SRP offers commercial customers rebates for the purchase or lease of electric forklifts, electric truck refrigeration units (TRUs) charging infrastructure, truck charging bays, electric vehicle supply equipment (EVSE), and custom electrification projects.
+SRP offers commercial customers rebates for the purchase or lease of electric forklifts, electric truck refrigeration units (TRUs) charging infrastructure, truck charging bays, electric vehicle (EV) charging stations, and custom electrification projects.
 Equipment must be installed between May 1, 2021 and April 30, 2022.
 Rebate amounts for each technology type are as follows:

 |Class 1 or 2 Electric Forklift||Up to $2,000 per forklift|